alexjmoore8/WebDevProject/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run seed`

+Runs the seed file to populate the database with some sample data.
+Please go through and create a new user from the start to fully test the capabilities of the application.

+To add more collections to the seed file, please copy over the schema and follow the format of the "users" collection already in the file.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\